Shasta County, California

-Shasta County (/ˈʃæstə/), officially the County of Shasta, is a county in the northern portion of the U.S. state of California.
-Its population is 182,155 as of the 2020 census, up from 177,223 from the 2010 census.
+Shasta County (/ˈʃæstə/), officially the County of Shasta, is a county located in the northern portion of the U.S. state of California.
+Its population is 182,155 as of the 2020 census, up from 177,223 recorded in 2010.
 The county seat is Redding.
+The county is bordered by Modoc County, Lassen County, Siskiyou County, Plumas County, Tehama County and Trinity County.

 Shasta County comprises the Redding, California metropolitan statistical area.
-The county occupies the northern reaches of the Sacramento Valley, with portions extending into the southern reaches of the Cascade Range.
+The county occupies the northern part of the Sacramento Valley, with portions extending into the southern reaches of the Cascade Range.
 Points of interest in Shasta County include Shasta Lake, Lassen Peak, and the Sundial Bridge.

 History

 Shasta County was one of the original counties of California, created in 1850 at the time of statehood.
-The county was named after Mount Shasta; the name is derived from the English equivalent for the Shasta people.
-Their population declined in the 1850s due to disease, low birth rates, starvation, killings, and massacres, as White settlers moved in.
-The name of the tribe was spelled in various ways until the present version was used when the county was established.
-Originally, Mt.
-Shasta was within the county, but it is now part of Siskiyou County, to the north.
-Its 14,179-foot (4,322 m) peak is visible throughout most of Shasta County.
-Parts of the county's territory were transferred to Siskiyou County in 1852, and to Tehama County in 1856.
+The county was named after Mount Shasta.
+The name is derived from the English equivalent for the Shasta people.
+Their population declined in the 1850s due to disease, low birth rate, starvation, killings and massacres as white settlers moved in.
+Before statehood the name of the tribe was spelled in various ways.
+The process of naming the county determined the present version, Shasta.
+Throughout most of Shasta County the 14,179 ft peak of Mount Shasta in adjacent Siskiyou County is visible to the north.
+The mountain was originally within Shasta County, but a section went toward the formation of Siskiyou County in 1852.
+Another section contributed to the formation of Tehama County in 1856.